WSH032/aria2-wheel/README.md

     - The bound aria2 executable file directly comes from `aria2-static-build` project, and `aria2-wheel` assumes no responsibility for your use.
     - The license of `aria2-wheel` project is consistent with `aria2-static-build` project.

-check `hatch_build.py` to know how we build the wheel.
+check `hatch_build.py` and `.github/workflows/publish.yml` to know how we build the wheel.

 ## Install